-The last Blue Moon fell on the night of August 20-21, 2013.
-Read more about this Blue Moon here.
-It was a Blue Moon by the seasonal definition, that is, the third of four full moons to take place in a season, in this case between the June 2013 solstice and September 2013 equinox.
+The May 21, 2016, full moon carries the name Blue Moon.
+According to folklore, a Blue Moon can be the second full moon of a month, or it can be the third of four full moons in a season.
+The May 21 moon is a Blue Moon according to the second definition.
 So we know there can be four full moons in a single three-month season.
 But is it possible to have only two full moons in one season?
 Follow the links below to learn more about seasonal full moons.

-Are only two full moons in a three-month season possible?
-Yes, it’s possible, but it’s extremely, extremely rare!
-It last happened during the Northern Hemisphere winter (Southern Hemisphere summer) of 1961/1962, in between the December 1961 solstice and the March 1962 equinox.
+Possible to have only 2 full moons in a 3-month season?
+Yes, it’s possible, but it’s extremely rare!
+It last happened during the Northern Hemisphere winter (Southern Hemisphere summer) of 1961/2, in between the December 1961 solstice and the March 1962 equinox.
 A full moon fell shortly before the December solstice in 1961 and after the March equinox in 1962, leaving only enough room for two full moons during the Northern Hemisphere winter of 1961/1962.